-- a reduced rate of upward flow from the Permian to the alluvium is predicted

-These predictions and forecasts by the Proponent are of great concern to us.

-4 Blast damage.
-The adverse effects of underground tremors known as the ripple effect to damage residential structures, Graves and head stones has been known to occur at other mine sites.
+- a reduced rate of upward flow from the Permian to the alluvium is predicted These predictions and forecasts by the Proponent are of great concern to our community. - 4.
+Blast Damage the adverse effects of underground tremors known as the ripple effect to damage residential structure, graves and head stones has been known to occur at other mine sites.
 To my knowledge there are no contingency plans in place if such an event should occur in Breeza.
-We need a guarantee from Shenhua that monitors will be placed around the Village and if damage occurs because of blasting Shenhua will meet all cost involved to repair all structures, graves and headstones.

-5. Koala - The Australian Koala Foundation (AKF) disputes the number of koalas located in the local government area and feel there are a lot less than stated.
-AKF are opposed to the translocation of the koalas from the Shenhua area.

-6. Ecology - A total of 4,084 ha of vegetation will be removed progressively over the life of the project.
-This is a very large loss of vegetation and most certainly not allowed under any circumstances.

-7. Future Expansion - It is stated in the EIS that a final void will remain in the Western Mining Area and will cover an area of approx. 100 hectares.
+We need a guarantee from Shenhua that monitors will be placed around the village and if damage occurs because of blasting Shenhua will meet all cost involved to repair all structures, graves and headstones. - 5.
+Koala the Australian Koala Foundation (AKF) disputes the number of koalas located in the local government area and feel there are a lot less than stated.
+AKF are opposed to the translocation of the koalas from the Shenhua area. - 6.
+Ecology A total of 4,084 ha of vegetation will be removed progressively over the life of the project.
+This is a very large loss of vegetation and most certainly not allowed under any circumstances. - 7.
+Future Expansion It is stated in the EIS that a final void will remain in the Western Mining Area and will cover an area of approx. 100 hectares.
 It will have a maximum depth of 80 metres below the natural ground surface.
 This is the outcome that is recommended by the mining company as it is the most cost effective method plus it allows opportunity for access to coal resources.
-This raises concerns for our community as we are not talking about a one off mine but an opportunity for future expansion with further risk to water resources, agricultural land and people's health.

-8. Noise - the proposed mine is located near the village of Breeza in Northern NSW which is a quiet rural area.
+This raises concerns for our community as we are not talking about a one off mine but an opportunity for future expansion with further risk to water resources, agricultural land and people's health. - 8.
+Noise the proposed mine is located near the village of Breeza in Northern NSW which is a quiet rural area.
 Infrasound/low frequency noise (ILFN) produced by machinery is known to be a problem in these types of areas due to the lack of background noise.
 ILFN is known to cause cardiovascular disorders, psychological problems and stress.
-It is of great concern to the community that Shenhua is not completing any assessment on low frequency noise as stated in the EIS "Acoustics Impact Assessment 4.6 Low Frequency Noise - no separate assessment of low frequency noise levels is required".

-9. Heritage - The project will destroy significant Aboriginal heritage sites.
-The relocation of any significant object from its natural environment is not recommended due to the potential damage that can occur.

-10. Increased Train Movement - All towns and properties along the rail line will be impacted by additional noise and dust from increased coal train movements.
+It is of great concern to the community that Shenhua is not completing any assessment on low frequency noise as stated in the EIS "Acoustics Impact Assessment 4.6 Low Frequency Noise no separate assessment of low frequency noise levels is required".
+I find it unacceptable that in a letter dated 25 March 2013 I was advised that my property may experience noise, dust or other project impacts; however no solutions offered only that if approval is given conditions will be imposed to best manage the impacts.
+I enjoy my current lifestyle and will not accept anything less. - 9.
+Heritage The project will destroy significant Aboriginal heritage sites.
+The relocation of any significant object from its natural environment is not recommended due to the potential damage that can occur. - 10.
+Increased Train Movement All towns and properties along the rail line will be impacted by additional noise and dust from increased coal train movements.